 Cycles of Emotion

 I work with young kids for my job.
 My job goes well when I’m able to help meet kids’ needs and empower them to learn and grow.
 When my job goes well I often feel happy and the kids I work with do too.
-Almost all of us have some kind of reference point for what our job is supposed to look like when it’s going well (even if it’s never been realized, we often know intuitively how it should look), and when our job goes well we feel a sense of competence, accomplishment, satisfaction, and togetherness.
+Almost all of us have some kind of reference point for what our job is supposed to look like when it’s going well (even if it’s never been realized, we often know intuitively how it should look).
+When our job goes well we feel a sense of competence, accomplishment, satisfaction, and togetherness.

 So if in 1-on-1s with coworkers you have a hard time identifying issues and the real effects of those issues, the solution is often not to exhaustively examine every aspect of work in order to find something that agitates them.
 A related and also flawed strategy that I’ve used when agitate isn’t going smoothly is that I get visibly angry about the issues myself hoping that when they see it it will make them angry too.
 But this is a mistake and almost never works and is what is responsible for the stereotype of the angry, rambling radical.
 If someone doesn’t feel angry about a situation, trying to make them feel angry by extension of your own anger is gonna come off as desperate and forced.
-One rule of thumb that McAlevey uses is that you are never allowed to be more angry in a 1-on-1 than the person you’re talking with.
-People become angry about problems because of their own thought process about how work affects them not because they want to follow your example.
-When someone identifies what makes them angry about work, and they feel angry about it, it’s good to validate that anger and feel it with them, but never try to lead with your emotions before they’ve had a chance to uncover their emotions for themselves.
+One rule of thumb that union organizer Jane McAlevey uses is that you are never allowed to be more angry in a 1-on-1 than the person you’re talking with.
+People become sincerely angry about problems because of their own thought process about how work affects them not because they want to follow your example.
+When someone identifies what makes them angry about work, and they feel angry about it, it’s good to validate that anger and feel it with them, but never try to lead with your own emotions before they’ve had a chance to uncover their emotions for themselves.

 To restate a point that we need to constantly remind ourselves of: don’t rush, especially when organizing conversations aren’t happening the way you expect them to.
-These fuller explorations of the situations at work and how we relate to them in emotionally complex ways take more than a single 1-on-1 conversation.
+These fuller explorations of the situations at work and how we relate to them in emotionally complex ways take far more than a single 1-on-1 conversation.